WernerSlabon/ha-ovum-mira/README.md

 You can repeat this to add other Ovum Mira heat pumps.

+[!IMPORTANT]
+The ModbusTCP port has to be enabled in the Mira control unit.
+- Open Menü / Einstellungen / Netzwerk
+- Modbus TCP: Enabled
+- Port: 502 (default)
+- Modbus-Login-Code: 1 (disable login code)
+- Modbus-Login-Code: <other> (Login code has to be entered in the device settings)
 ## Want to report an issue?

 Please use the [GitHub Issues](https://github.com/WernerSlabon/ha-ovum-mira/issues) for reporting any issues you encounter with this integration.
 Please be so kind before creating a new issues, check the closed ones, if your problem have been already reported (& solved).